Feature: Baggage Forwarding

 All buses have change machines near the front door that can exchange ¥100 and ¥500 coins and ¥1000 notes.

-- Taxis are ubiquitous in big cities; they can be found in smaller cities and even on tiny islands, too, though usually just at transport hubs (train and bus stations and ferry ports) – otherwise you'll need to get someone to call one for you.
+- Taxis are ubiquitous in big cities; they can be found in smaller cities and even on tiny islands, too, though usually just at transport hubs (train and bus stations and ferry ports) – otherwise you'll need to have one called.

 - Transit stations and hotels have taxi stands where you are expected to queue.
 In the absence of a stand, you can hail a cab from the street, by standing on the curb and sticking your arm out.